 “CASSERLY, MINER AND MATE.”

-Victoria Crosses adorn many breast,
+Victoria Crosses adorn many breasts,

 But the battlefield never gave one

-That so splendidly shine on humanitys crests
+That so splendidly shine on humanity’s crests

 As the deeds that in peace-time are done.